 Antarctica has lakes: Antarctica has more than 400 lakes scattered around the continent under the ice.

-Antarctica has a waterfall that flows blood red: This five-story waterfall gushes out of the Taylor Glacier in Antarctica’s Mcurdo Dry Valleys.
-The blood red color comes from the irons.
+Antarctica has a waterfall that flows blood-red: This five-story waterfall gushes out of the Taylor Glacier in Antarctica’s McMurdo Dry Valleys.
+The blood-red color comes from the irons.

 The Largest Desert on Earth: The Antarctic Polar Desert is about 5.5 million square miles and has not received rain or snow in 2 million years.

 Antarctica has huge sand dunes: Antarctica’s largest sand dune is 230 feet (70 meters) high and more than 650 feet (200 meters) wide and is located in the McMurdo Dry Valleys.

 Least diverse habitats on Earth: The soils in most of the extreme-cold deserts of Antarctica are the least diverse habitats on Earth.

 Antarctica is a barren land: There are no trees or shrubs on Antarctica.
 There are only two species of flowering plants (Antarctic hair grass and Antarctic pearl wart) that are found on some of Antarctica’s surrounding islands and on the Antarctic Peninsula.

 Uninvited Guests: As of 1994, no non-native species are allowed to be taken to Antarctica.
 With an increase of human activity on Antarctica comes non-native species of plants, that hitch rides on boots or clothing of visitors.
 Mostly non-native meadow grasses and sunflower species have been found on the Antarctic peninsula and its islands.

 Antarctica was covered in the forest once: In 2016 a group of American scientists in the Transantarctic mountains discovered remains of an ancient forest.
 Tests showed trees that were 280 million years old and they are the oldest remains ever found on the Antarctic today.